-- Candidates for this office are nominated in Primary Elections and elected in General Elections of even years.
+- Candidates for this office are elected in even year General Elections.

-- Independent candidates will only appear on the ballot in the General Election.
+- Area III will be on the ballot in 2022.

-What are the requirements to run for Judge of the Court of Common Pleas Juvenile Division?
+What are the requirements to run for Judge of the County Court?

 - Be at least 18 years of age.
 (OH Const.
 Art.
 V, §1, Art.
 XV §4)